NethermindEth/Forta-Agents/UMA-Bots/Large-Relayer-Token-Balance-Change/README.md

 ## Alerts

 - UMA-9
-  - Fired whenever a `Transfer` event is emitted with a large amount (more than the threshold) of monitored token transfer from a monitored wallet address
+  - Fired whenever a `Transfer` event is emitted with a large amount (more than the threshold) of monitored token transferred from/to a monitored wallet address
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata :